FredHutch/workflow-template-nextflow/README.md

 - `modules/`: Contains all of the sub-workflows which are used to organize large chunks of analysis
 - `templates/`: Contains all of the code which is executed in each individual step of the workflow

+## Parameter Inheritance

+When running a workflow you can tell it what to do by passing in parameters with `--param_name param_value`.
+To make this work easily in Nextflow, make sure to set up the default value at the top of `main.nf` (e.g. `params.param_name = 'default_value'`).
+If a user passes in a value, then `params.param_name` will have that value.
+If they do not, it will be `default_value`.
+The really useful thing about the `params` is that they are inherited by every sub-workflow and process that is invoked.
+In other words, without having to do _anything_ else, I can use `${params.param_name}` in one of the script files in `templates/`, and I know that it will contain the value that was provided by the user.

+There are options to override this parameter inheritance if you want to get really fancy, but this default behavior is extremely useful if you just want to write code and not worry about explicitly piping together each of the variables into each sub-workflow as it is imported.

 ## Templates

 One of the options for defining the code that is run inside a Nextflow process